 4. Plan an appropriate length of ski trip.

-The ideal trip length for a family new to skiing depends on a couple things.
-Factors include the attention span of the youngest child and the other activities available in the area.
 A three-day trip (plus travel time) is a good starting point.
-You can get an introduction to skiing with a lesson on the first day, then maybe experience some other fun mountain activities like snow tubing, hot springs, alpine coasters, and snowmobiling if you have older children.
-Then go back for a second day of ski lessons to build on what you learned the first day.
+On the first day, get an introduction to skiing with a lesson.
+The next day, experience some other fun mountain activities like snow tubing, hot springs, alpine coasters, and snowmobiling if you have older children.
+On your final full day, go back for a second day of ski lessons to build on what you learned the first day.

 Alpine coaster at Bogus Basin Recreation Area in Idaho (Photo credit: Ski Idaho)